knative/docs/docs/install/install-serving-with-yaml.md

 ## Install a networking layer

+The networking layer in Knative Serving routes incoming and outgoing traffic for your Knative installation.

+Knative enables you to choose a networking layer and then converts Knative’s resources into the specific configuration for your chosen networking solution.
+You can choose a networking layer based on what you are familiar with or is already installed on your cluster.
+Your choice might also depend on what is suitable for your use case.

+If you are installing Knative for prototyping purposes and you have no preference for a networking layer, it is recommended that you choose Kourier.
+For production use cases, Istio might be a better choice because it has more features.

 The tabs below expand to show instructions for installing a networking layer.
 Follow the procedure for the networking layer of your choice: